 Scott Schofield, an English and Cultural Studies professor at Huron University College, had spent much of January and February pulling together abolitionist imprints from Western Archives for an upcoming rare-book workshop with professors and students from Huron and Bath Spa University in the U.K.

-One of those books, My Bondage and My Freedom by abolitionist Frederick Douglass, found in the Western’s John Davis Barnett Collection, caught Schofield’s eye as a potential addition to the workshop.
-As he carefully leafed through the book, he found a lump of an envelope with the name J.J.
-Linton on it.
+One of those books included My Bondage and My Freedom by abolitionist Frederick Douglass, found in the Western’s John Davis Barnett Collection, caught Schofield’s eye as a potential addition to the workshop.
+As he searched further, he found reference to Linton, a name he didn’t recognize, and a small emphatic book by the Stratford Presbyterian.

-Schofield searched some more and found an entry about Linton in the Dictionary of Canadian Biography and its small-print notation that Western Special Collections held “the only surviving copy” of Linton’s newspaper.
+An entry about Linton in the Dictionary of Canadian Biography included a small-print notation that Western Special Collections held “the only surviving copy” of Linton’s newspaper.
+Western, it turned out, had a microfilmed copy, albeit barely legible, of the Voice of The Bondsman.

-The folded newspaper he had found – and had thought was a reproduction – was in fact an original.
+The folded newspaper he had found – and had initially suspected was likely a reproduction – was in fact an original.

 It had been buried so deeply that only a circuitous journey had led him to its pages.
 While library officials emphasize The Voice of the Bondsman was not a lost document, it hadn’t been crying out to be found, either.